Graduate Faculty Rules and Regulations

 B. Conduct of Meetings

-1. The chair of the Graduate Faculty shall normally preside at all meetings of the Graduate Faculty.
-In the absence of the Chair of the Graduate Faculty, the Chair of the Membership Committee shall preside.
+1. The President of the Graduate Faculty shall normally preside at all meetings of the Graduate Faculty.
+In the absence of the President of the Graduate Faculty, the Chair of the Membership Committee shall preside.

 2. A quorum shall consist of those members in attendance when considering items included in an agenda sent to members at least one week in advance of the meeting.
 No business shall be conducted on other items without a quorum consisting of fifty (50) percent of the members of the Graduate Faculty.